-The hands-on Pushing for Peace experience consists of a one hour presentation of a progressive series of 9 solo, partnered and group games that make players feel centered, grounded, compassionate and relaxed.
-First the mind is cleared, when played in order from one to 9.
+The hands-on Pushing for Peace experience consists of a one to two hour (depending on the number of participants) presentation of a progressive series of 9 solo, partnered and group games that make players feel centered, grounded, compassionate and relaxed.
+When played in order from one to nine, the mind is cleared to start.
 The Games advance towards a crescendo, becoming more physical and focused with “Sword Fingers.”
-They culminate in a whole group game, called “Push the Turtle” that requires sensitivity and generates cooperation.
-Students retain the somatic message of each game, from relaxation to focus to cooperation.
+They culminate in a whole group game, called “Push the Turtle” that teaches real-time tactile awareness and sensitivity and generates simpatico.

 For centuries, these ancient forms have been handed down from Master to disciple in Chinese villages and temples.
 The name of “T’ai Chi Ch’uan” was applied to the 18th century fighter Yang Luchan’s form, based on the insights of a writer who observed his uniquely balanced and deferential fighting style.

 Click on the link below to see a short video showing several of the 9 Peace Games.
-“Operator” is first.
-Then we do “Lead the Follower, Follow the Leader,” followed by “Turtle Races” and finally "Sword Fingers.” https://youtu.be/1y6snpLd8aM
+In this VIDEO, “Operator” is first, then “Lead the Follower, Follow the Leader,” followed by “Turtle Races” and finally "Sword Fingers.”

 The minimum donation for one Peace Games manual is $25.00, with $5.00 for shipping.
 For outside the continental USA, check the shipping rates from Orinda, California to your region and include that amount.
 Your donation supports our Peace Games missions all over the world and are tax-deductible.
-Donations may be made to send Peace Games manuals to underserved students, from Kenya to Nepal to Chicago to Baltimore to Oakland to Paris, etc ...
+Your donations will send Peace Games project and manuals to underserved and at-risk students, from Kenya to Nepal to Oakland to Baltimore to Paris, etc ...

 Practicing T’ai Chi causes a significant shift away from the bully/victim paradigm, and towards a mutually beneficial exchange.
 It provides an opportunity to play on a level playing field, a safe space where there are no winners and no losers, and everybody gains.